Rare Diseases Clinical Trials Toolbox

 The risk-based approach relies on the identification and assessment of risk(s) and mitigation of these risks.

-The risks of a clinical trial depend on a number of factors but can be broadly categorised as:
+The risks of a clinical trial on a medicinal product depend on a number of factors but can be broadly categorised as:

 TRIAL MANAGEMENT PLAN